Gigaspaces/xap-docs/site/content/xap/12.2/overview/the-in-memory-data-grid.markdown

 {{% /section%}}

 {{%refer%}}
-For more information see Local View {{%latestjavanet "local-view.html"%}}.
+For more information, refer to Local View {{%latestjavanet "local-view.html"%}}.
 {{%/refer%}}